 - Pointing to Things with the Index Finger

-Your baby will now use their index finger to point at objects that interest them.
+Your baby will now use his index finger to point at objects that interest him.

 - Testing Reasons and Outcomes

 Your baby will not try to get to the bottom of any object by testing it to its limits.
-This could involve throwing them, hitting them or banging them.
-They love to get a response to their reactions, and you might see your little one dropping off her bottle very frequently.
+This could involve throwing it, hitting it or banging it.
+He loves to get a response to his actions, and you might see your little one dropping his bottle or toy very frequently.

 - Relating Objects

 Your baby will not associate objects with their purpose.
-For, e.g.: even if you offer an empty cup, she may put it in her mouth.
+For, e.g.: even if you offer an empty cup, he may put it in his mouth.
 If you swaddle your baby in a blanket, he will fall asleep.

 These developments relate to the gross motor skills, dexterity of the muscles and physical strength.

-- Sits without Support & Bear Weight When Held Upright
+- Sits Without Support, & Bears Weight When Held Upright

-Your baby will now get into the sitting position effortlessly and also stand upright with her weight balanced on her legs when you support.
+Your baby will now get into the sitting position effortlessly and also stand upright with his weight balanced on his legs when you support him.

 - Develops Pincer Grasp